a-h-b/dadasnake/README.md

 If you gave dadasnake your email address and your system supports mailing (to that address), you will receive an email upon start and if the workflow encountered a problem or after the successful run.
 If there was a problem, you have to check the output and logs.
 * Use the -d option of dadasnake or the --dryrun option of Snakemake before the run to check that your input files are where you want them and that you have permissions to write to your target directory.
 This will also do some checks on the configuration and samples table, so it discovers the majority of errors on a suitable combination of dataset and configuration.
 * You can not make two runs of dadasnake write to the same output directory.
 If you start the second run while the first is still running, you will get an error either indicating that the directory can't be locked, or that the metadata is incomplete.
 If you've finished the first run already, the dadasnake will tell you that there's nothing to be done.
 Change the output directory in the config file to be unique for each run.
+* A common reason for errors are misformatted inputs, e.g. the databases for the classification or the read files.
-* Reasons for dadasnake to encounter problems during the runs usually have something to do with empty outputs.
+* dadasnake should catch most errors related to empty outputs.
 For example: the filtering is too stringent and no sequences are left; the primers you expected to find are not present; the sequences were truncated too short to be merged.
-* The second reason are misformatted inputs, e.g. the databases for the classification or the read files.
+Please report issues where this didn't happen.
 * The best way to pinpoint those errors is to first check the .stderr file made by dadasnake (or the Snakemake output, if you run the workflow outside dadasnake).
 This will tell you which rule encountered the error, and, if you use the cluster submission, the job ID.
+You may have to search for the error a bit, because dadasnake will try to finish as much as possible of your run before dying.
+Hint: you can find errors by colour or by searching for "Error in rule".
-* If you use the cluster submission, log files for every rule are written into the output directory and you can check the one with the job ID for additional information, other wise the same information is written to the Snakemake output.
+* If you use the cluster submission, log files for every rule are written into the output directory and you can check the one with the job ID for additional information, otherwise the same information is written to the Snakemake output.
 * The logs directory in the output directory contains log files for all steps that can produce comments.
 They are named with the step and then the name of the rule, so you can check the log file of the step that sent the error.
 Depending on the tool that sent the error, this will be easy to understand or cryptic.
-Don't hesitate to raise an issue at this repository if you get stuck.
+Don't hesitate to raise an issue in this repository if you get stuck.

 ## How to ...?
 **I don't have primers on my reads, what do I do?**
-Set `do_primers: false` in the configuration file, but make sure that their orientation is the same.
+Set `do_primers: false` in the configuration file, but make sure that orientation of the reads is the same.

 **I did paired end sequencing, but my reads are too short to overlap** You have two options: